eficode-academy/rf-advanced-web-katas/exercises/06-datepicker.md

 > You could also implement this with embedded arguments with something like `Select A Date ${days} Days
 > In The Future`.

-- Create a keyword called `Select Date From Future`.
-- Give the keyword the amount of `days` we want to go into the future as an argument.
+- Give the `Select Date From Future` keyword the amount of `days` we want to go into the future as an argument.

 First things first:
 we need to open our datepicker.
 We can do that by clicking the date field.
 Lucky for us, the